He-Man: The New Adventures of He-Man (1990)

 After the end of the Masters of the Universe toy line, Mattel attempted to revive interest in He-Man by producing a new toy line, entitled He-Man.
-The storyline in the minicomics packaged with the figures explained that He-Man had left Eternia and pursued Skeletor into the depths of space, who had set his sights on conquering the distant world of Primus, a planet with great technological resources.
+The storyline in the mini-comics packaged with the figures explained that He-Man had left Eternia and pursued Skeletor into the depths of space, who had set his sights on conquering the distant world of Primus, a planet with great technological resources.
 He-Man was shown to have relinquished the identity of Prince Adam altogether, basing himself on Primus where he led a team of defenders known as the Galactic Guardians.
 He-Man's appearance was retooled for the new toy line, with a space helmet and golden armor added to his attire to give him a more futuristic appearance; his sword was also redesigned.

 A cartoon series was produced by Jetlag Productions to accompany the toy line, entitled The New Adventures of He-Man.
-Although generally following the story line from the minicomics, this series maintained the double identity of Prince Adam and He-Man.
-On the planet Primus, Prince Adam posed as a traveling merchant and the nephew of Master Sebrian to disguise his secret identity.
+Although generally following the storyline from the mini-comics, this series maintained the double identity of Prince Adam and He-Man.
+On the planet Primus, Prince Adam posed as a traveling merchant and the nephew of Master Serbian to disguise his secret identity.
 His transformation oath was altered slightly, to become "By the power of Eternia..."

 He-Man and the Masters of the Universe (2002)

-To tie in with a new line of action figures based upon the original toyline, a new He-Man cartoon series was produced in 2002-03 by Mike Young Productions, titled He-Man and the Masters of the Universe and given the marketing subtitle "vs. the Snake Men" in its second season.
+To tie in with a new line of action figures based upon the original toyline, a new He-Man cartoon series was produced in 2002–03 by Mike Young Productions, titled He-Man and the Masters of the Universe and given the marketing subtitle "vs. the Snake Men" in its second season.
 This series retold the Masters of the Universe story from the beginning.
 He-Man's origin was told in a 90-minute series premiere, in which the 16-year-old Prince Adam was summoned to Castle Grayskull by the Sorceress to assume the identity of He-Man and his role as Eternia's defender.

 The portrayal of his character in this series was consistent with Filmation's portrayal, although the character of Prince Adam was brasher and more youthfully energetic than his 1980s counterpart (conveying the image of a teenage boy saddled with the responsibility of defending a planet from evil).
 The Adam/He-Man character was redesigned, to make the character's secret identity more credible.

-Masters of the Universe: Revelation (2021)
+Masters of the Universe: Revelation/Revolution (2021-2024)

 Masters of the Universe (CGI reboot, 2021)

 In December 2019, it was announced that in addition to their other series, Netflix would also be developing a new Masters of the Universe series using CGI animation.
-With Rob David developing the series, producing it alongside Adam Bonnett, Christopher Keenan, Jeff Matsuda and Susan Corbin.
+Rob David developing the series, producing it alongside Adam Bonnett, Christopher Keenan, Jeff Matsuda, and Susan Corbin.
 Bryan Q. Miller serves as story editor on the series.
-Animation services are being provided by House of Cool and CGCG Inc.
+Animation services were provided by House of Cool and CGCG Inc.